Home Loan Modification Lawyer in Central Texas

 - Explaining any financial hardship – Home loan modification applications require you to prepare a financial hardship statement.
 Erin prepares that document for you so that your financial predicament is accurately and completely explained to your mortgage servicer.

 - Preparing your application – Home loan modification applications can be tricky.
 If any documents are incomplete or missing, your application may be denied.
-As a mortgage loan modification lawyer, Erin will actually prepare your application for you, obtain your signatures in a touch free basis, and submit it electronically to your mortgage servicer.
+As a mortgage loan modification lawyer, Erin will actually prepare your application for you, obtain your signatures on a touch-free basis, and submit it electronically to your mortgage servicer.
 Her paralegals then call your mortgage servicer on a weekly basis to “nudge” your application through the approval process.

 - Fighting for you in case of refusals or denials – In some cases, lenders may refuse a home loan modification or deny it altogether.
 This may be due to problems with the application or it may be that a lender is acting illegally.
 A loan modification lawyer like Erin can be your advocate in this process.
 She has filed two lawsuits in federal court against mortgage servicers who have wrongfully refused to modify her clients’ home loans.
 Those clients have retained their homes and may be awarded damages by a Central Texas jury for their actions in denying the home loan modification requests she filed for her clients.